Maxuefei/Lab1/README.md

 # Lab1
-Introduction to R and python
+Introduction to R and Unix